city

 Structuring an M&A deal can be complicated, but fortunately, you don’t have to navigate the exercise alone.
 Remember your goals as you enter negotiations, and stay focused on your end-game.

-#3: Get Your House In Order for the Company Acquisition Process
+#3: Get Your House in Order for the Company Acquisition Process

 Owners can do their preparation and due diligence before putting their business on the market.